 Welcome to The Crown Estate Protocol pages.

 The Crown Estate owns approximately half the UK foreshore and nearly the entire seabed out to the 12 nautical mile limit, and has the rights to license areas up to 200 nautical miles offshore for renewable energy.
-During offshore development in the renewable energy industry there is a high likelihood of uncovering unexpected archaeological remains.
-Activities associated with renewable energy such as: placement of turbines, cable-laying, geophysical surveys and seabed sampling all have the potential to impact on the historic environment.
+During offshore development in the renewable energy industry there is a high likelihood of encountering unexpected archaeological remains.
+Activities associated with renewable energy such as: placement of turbines, cable-laying, geophysical surveys and seabed sampling and other actions have the potential to impact on the historic environment.